Joe Manchin: LGBT rights

 On December 9, 2010, Manchin was the sole Democrat to vote against cloture for the 2011 National Defense Authorization Act, which contained a provision to repeal Don't Ask, Don't Tell.
-In an interview with The Associated Press, Manchin cited the advice of retired military chaplains as a basis for his decision to vote against repeal.
+In an interview with the Associated Press, Manchin cited the advice of retired military chaplains as a basis for his decision to vote against repeal.
 He also indicated he wanted more time to "hear the full range of viewpoints from the citizens of West Virginia."
 A day later, he was publicly criticized at a gay rights rally for his position on the bill.
 On July 26, 2017, he voiced opposition to Trump's proposed ban on transgender service in the United States military.

 As of 2015, Manchin was the only member of the Senate Democratic Caucus to oppose same-sex marriage.
-He was the only Democratic senator to not have declared support for same-sex marriage.
 On February 14, 2018, he cosponsored S.515, a bill that would amend the Internal Revenue Code of 1986 to clarify that all provisions shall apply to legally married same-sex couples in the same manner as other married couples.
 As of March 18, 2019, he is the only member of the Senate Democratic Caucus who is not a cosponsor of the Equality Act.
 He has said that he believes "no one should be afraid of losing their job or losing their housing because of their sexual orientation" but does not believe the current version of the Equality Act "provides sufficient guidance to the local officials who will be responsible for implementing it."
+In November 2022, Manchin reversed his prior position and voted to advance and pass legislation, the Respect for Marriage Act, which protects same-sex marriages under federal law.

 In March 2021, Manchin was the only Democrat to vote for a failed amendment to rescind funding from public schools that allow transgender youth to participate in the sporting teams of their gender identity.
-In November 2022, Manchin reversed his prior position and voted to advance and pass legislation, the Respect for Marriage Act, which protects same-sex marriages under federal law.

 The Human Rights Campaign, the largest LGBT rights group in America, gave Manchin a score of 48% in the 116th Congress.
 He received a score of 30% in the 115th Congress, 85% in the 114th Congress, and 65% in the 113th Congress.

-Minimum wage

-On February 2, 2021, Manchin announced his opposition to an increase from $7.25 to $15 per hour in the federal minimum wage, but said he was open to a smaller increase, perhaps to $11.
-Along with seven other Democrats, Manchin opposed a $15 minimum wage proposal by Bernie Sanders as part of the American Rescue Plan Act of 2021 and forced Democrats to limit extended unemployment benefits in the same bill.